raspberrypilearning/3D-scene/en/step_6.md

 --- task ---
 Your new variable will automatically appear on the Stage.

-Change it to a slider with the range 1 to 10, you can change the range later.
+Change it to a slider.
+It will automatically have a range from 1 to 10 which you can change at any point.

 --- collapse ---